“I’m a world traveler … My husband and I went to Thailand at the beginning of the year and we loved it!”

 Between the guidebooks and the fun books, I probably lugged 10 pounds of reading material on my back at all times.
 I’d trade out the fun books at book exchanges, but that meant I’d load up with new books.

-And I’d have to carry 4-5 fun books at a time, since I was often in remote areas where I knew I’d have to ration my reading material for weeks before I hit the next traveler hub that hosts a book exchange.
+And I’d have to carry 4-5 fun books at a time, since I was often in remote areas where I knew I’d have to ration my reading material.

 Moral of the story: a Kindle would have solved that problem.
 Imagine having hundreds of books in digital form.
 It blows my mind.